 The government restricted freedoms of peaceful assembly and association.

 Freedom of Peaceful Assembly

-The constitution and law provide for freedom of assembly, but the government restricted this right.
-During the year authorities neither granted the required permits for public meetings and demonstrations nor allowed unregistered organizations to hold demonstrations.
+The constitution and law provide for freedom of peaceful assembly, but the government restricted this right.
+During the year authorities did not grant the required permits for public meetings and demonstrations and did not allow unregistered organizations to hold demonstrations.
 Unregistered religious groups were not allowed to meet, according to the country’s religion law.
-Groups that defied the law and attempted to meet in private homes faced intimidation and scrutiny from security forces.
+Security forces intimidated groups that attempted to meet in private homes in defiance of the law.

 Freedom of Association

 Although the constitution and law provide for freedom of association, the government restricted this right.
 The law requires all NGOs to register with the Ministry of Justice and all foreign assistance to be coordinated through the Ministry of Foreign Affairs.
 Unregistered NGO activity is punishable by a fine, short-term detention, and confiscation of property.
 The law requires all religious groups to register with the Ministry of Justice and sets out a schedule of fines for religious activity conducted by unregistered groups.